CamilaNieto-Centennial/CountriesApp/README.md

 - React.js: A modern JavaScript library for building user interfaces.
 - Axios: A promise-based HTTP client for making API requests.
 - JavaScript: A programming language that enhances code quality and development experience.
+- Mantine UI: A React UI library providing ready-to-use components and themes.
+- Tabler Icons: A set of open-source icons for use in web and mobile interfaces.

 ## Installation
 1. Clone the repository: